PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/add-edit-image-setting.md

 - **Brands** - this toggle switch button can be set for using images setting for Prestashop Brands.
 By default, the button is disabled.
 - **Suppliers** - this toggle switch button can be set for using images setting for Prestashop Suppliers.
 By default, the button is disabled.
 - **Stores** - this toggle switch button can be set for using images setting for Prestashop Stores.
 By default, the button is disabled.

+There is CTA **Save** for saving the Images setting that is configured, and CTA **Cancel** for discarding the Image setting creating or editing action, and navigating to the listing page.